 Have questions?
 We’d love to talk to you!

 GU in a View

 Students at GU currently have a 99% pass rate on the edTPA, a high-stakes test required in the State of Illinois for licensure.

 Acquire more than 300 hours of experience in classroom from rural to urban settings.

 Double licensure.
-Complete double licensure requirements for early childhood and elementary education in a four-year bachelor's degree program.
-Double licensure allows teachers to work with students from birth through grade 6 in public schools, providing a wide range of opportunities.
+Complete double licensure requirements for middle grates and secondary education in a four-year bachelor's degree program.
+Double licensure allows teachers to work with students from grades 5-12 in public schools, providing a wide range of opportunities.

 Fully accredited.
 Our School of Education is accredited through the Council for the Accreditation of Educator Preparation (CAEP) and the Illinois State Board of Education (ISBE).

 Character education.
 Earn nationally recognized certification in character education from Character Plus and learn to educate the whole child.